 Jenna seems to be convinced that a horse's pregnancy is 3 months, when in reality, it can take a full year for a foal to completely gestate.

 Artistic License - Chemistry: Jenna was able to smell sulfur from across a lake.
 Given that sulfur has a faint odor, she either mixed it up with Hydrogen Sulfide or she did no research at all.
 More likely, however, it was one of her Sue powers.

 Some of the things described in the sex scenes would not work.
 At all.
-The author has no idea what the male refractory period is and seems to think that men can climax twice in five minutes without any problems.
+The author has no idea what the male refractory period is and seems to think that men can climax twice in five minutes without any problems (some can, but the odds are against it and doubly so for those out of their twenties!).
 Also, women do excrete a certain fluid during orgasm, but the sheer amount that shows up after every one of Jenna's orgasms means that she has some serious health problems.
 She's losing a ton of fluid rapidly each time- maybe, if the story had gone on, she would have died because of this.

 Author Appeal: There's quite a few things the author clearly has a fondness for that keep recurring in the story.
 Jenna spends a lot of time bathing with Link or being washed by him, for example.

 Jen also really, really likes to use the words "youngling" when describing any sort of baby animal; "miracle" when describing her first son, Link Junior; and "sneer" when describing how a villain utters their latest cliche.